Cybercrime is a thing of past. In Europia Utopia, families can skip about using the Internet on their mobile devices without fear of malice.

 He who regulates the Internet, rules the world.
 GDPR is the utopian European regulation developed to benefit residents of the European Union.
 It is in this dreamland that no harm can come to anyone using the Internet.
 Do you believe cybercrime is a thing of the past?
 Are you safer now that May 25, 2018 has arrived?
-This is the date Europe sets a precedent by effecting global compliance to GDPR.
-It adds teeth to the demand by issuing 6- to 7-figure fines for lack of submission.
+This is the date Europe set a precedent by effecting global compliance to GDPR.
+It adds teeth to the demand with ferocious 6- to 7-figure fines for lack of submission.

 If your e-commerce shop is available in Europe, you probably have to comply with GDPR.

 Global companies with a footprint within the European Union will be the first to feel the bite.
 Next up are corporations with 250 or more employees.
 Such companies are spending millions up front to keep from being bitten twice.
 Sole-proprietors and freelance site operators are also under scrutiny.